Last updated November 2023

 “It’s easy to lose track, and you can quickly be in a situation where you have payments due all over the month,” Chabrier told Checkbook.
 “You don’t get a statement, and you may end up getting overdraft fees if you don’t have enough money in your bank account.
 This can make the product unaffordable for some people.”

 Because most BNPL lenders do not report on-time payments to the credit bureaus, these loans will not help you build a credit history.

 Returns Can Be More Difficult

-Using a BNPL service could make it more challenging to get help if you want to cancel a purchase, or are not satisfied with the merchandise you received.
-There’s now a third party, the BNPL service, between you and the retailer.
+Using a BNPL service could make it more challenging to get help if you want to cancel a purchase or are not satisfied with the merchandise you received.
+There’s now a third party—the BNPL service—between you and the retailer.

-It’s All About Collecting Your Data
+It’s All About Data Mining

 Credit card companies are also doing more with our data, but BNPL “is at a different level,” the CFPB report cautioned: “Using their proprietary interfaces, Buy Now, Pay Later firms can use our data to determine what products we see through paid product placement.
 This opens up the door to digital dark patterns, and even the potential to price products based on our behavior.”